cockpit-project/cockpit-project.github.io/content/cockpit-0.111.md

 ### SELinux enforcing policy

 You can now temporarily disable SELinux enforcing mode from the SELinux troubleshooting dashboard.
-This is useful when diagnosing permission issues that you migth think are SELinux related.
+This is useful when diagnosing permission issues that you might think are SELinux related.

 ![SELinux Enforcing](images/cockpit-selinux-enforcing.png)